Russia probe flashback: 7 ways FBI actions raised bias questions

 The conclusion of Special Counsel Robert Mueller’s investigation – and its determination that no evidence supports claims of Trump-Russia collusion – has spurred calls from President Trump’s allies to closely examine the probe’s origins at the FBI.

-President Trump, for his part, called to “look into” those who had created a “false narrative” sparking the investigation.
+Trump, for his part, called to “look into” those who had created a “false narrative” sparking the investigation.
 Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., has already vowed to look into the FBI’s actions.

 READ THE SUMMARY OF THE MUELLER REPORT